danmedani/drunkWalker/README.md

 And then to run the game, do something like this:

-python game.py game_file_samp1 10 .1
+python game.py gameFile1 0.1

   Arg 1: game file name

-  Arg 2: doesn't do anything. that's right - nothing.

-  Arg 3: seconds between game iterations
+  Arg 2: seconds between game iterations

 Feel free to modify and make this cooler.